BaderLab/GenAnT/4-AnnotateNonCodingRNA/README.md

 grep -P '\tlncRNA\t' infernal.types.gff > infernal.types.lncRNA.gff
 ```

-Then use `bedtools intersect` to find any lncRNAs from Infernal that don't have any overlap at all with Mikado's gene models (referred to as `mikado.gff`.
+Then use `bedtools intersect` to find any lncRNAs from Infernal that don't have any overlap at all with Mikado's gene models (referred to as `mikado.gff`. `-v` indicates that we're looking for models with no overlap between the GFFs specified by `-a` and `-b`, specifically keeping the non-overlapping models from `-a`.

 ```
 bedtools intersect -v -a infernal.types.lncRNA.gff -b mikado.gff > infernal.lncRNA.notInMikado.gff